Placeblock/CommandAPI/README.md

 ### Parameters

-You have already learned that you use the ParameterTreeCommand for specifying parameters.
-In the constructor of this class you have to provide the parameter that is used for this ParameterTreeCommand.
+You have already learned that you use the ParameterCommandNode for specifying parameters.
+In the constructor of this class you have to provide the parameter that is used for this ParameterCommandNode.
 There are many ready-to-use parameters implemented:
 - BooleanParameter
 - DoubleParameter
 - EnumParameter